lsbardel/python-stdnet/docs/source/examples/query.rst

 Where
 ===========

-Use the :meth:`query.where` method to pass a string containing a valid **expression** to the query system to provide greater flexibility with queries.
+Use the :meth:`Query.where` method to pass a string containing a valid **expression** to the query system to provide greater flexibility with queries.
 Consider the following model::